enklu/enklu.github.io/docs/Scripting/IntroductionToScripting.md

 title: Introduction to Scripting
 ---

 Scripting opens up limitless possibilities in Enklu Cloud.
-Our scripting interface offers 2 types of scripts: **Behavior** scripts and **Vine** scripts. <a style="color:#0000ee" href="/docs/Scripting/BehaviorScriptBasics"><u>Behavior scripts</u></a> utilize JavaScript. <a style="color:#0000ee" href="/docs/Scripting/VineScriptBasics"><u>Vine script</u></a> utilize VineML.
+Our scripting interface offers 2 types of scripts: **Behavior** scripts and **Vine** scripts.
+[Behavior scripts](/docs/Scripting/BehaviorScriptBasics) utilize JavaScript.
+[Vine script](/docs/Scripting/VineScriptBasics) utilize VineML.
 VineML is a markup language which strongly correlates to HTML with added features specifically for creating UI elements in AR.

 ## Creating a Script